justinrummel/jr.com-mm/_pages/fxck.md

     teaser: /assets/images/2021/01/12/FXCK-Cancer-Endurance-Club-2021-Header-Twitter.png   # Shrink image to 575x216
     caption: "Photo credit: [**FXCK Cancer Endurance Club**](https://www.fuckcancer.org/triteam/)"
 ---
+## 2022 Update

+Working to get back into triathlons for 2022, and with a new season comes a new fundraising campaign which is available at [fxckcancer.crowdchange.co/22965/page/335800][donate-2022]!
+Target is same as last year, but there is nothing wrong with adding a little more suprasing the goal amount.
+If you are able to donate I would greatly appreciate your kindness and charity.
+{: .notice--fxck-2022}

 ## 2021 Update

 You may not be surprised but there were zero races in 2020.
 Even though I don't know if I'll be racing in 2021, I've joined the [Fxck Cancer Endurance Club][fcec-ig] once again.
 With a new season comes a new fundraising campaign which is available at: [fxckcancer.crowdchange.co/16891/page/242531][donate-2021].
 I didn't make my target amount last year, so I lowered the target amount and personally contributed more this year.
 If you wish to help surpass my 2021 goal amount, it would be greatly appreciated.